dkatz23238/pybotlib/README.md

 ## Getting Started

-If you are using this branch you can pip install pybotlib from PyPI by running the following command:
+0) If you are using this branch you can pip install pybotlib from PyPI by running the following command:
 ``` python -m pip install pybotlib ```

 2) Make sure that Mozilla Firefox is installed on the host machine.
 Run the provied batch script to install the geckodriver needed to automate web activities.

 ```
-sudo bash "get_geckodriver.sh"
+python -c "from pybotlib.utils import get_geckodriver; get_geckodriver();"
 ```

 3) You are now ready to use the package.
 Import the VirtualAgent class with the following code: